ddcroft73/Responder/readme.md

 Responder will generate a batch file when its started that is used to restart the application remotely.
 Be Sure to validate the paths to Tizzle in the constants.py file before you start the app.

+Make sure you edit constants.py and tell it where Tizzle lives.
+I could have done this automatically and store the data in the settings file
 Run Responder:
 ```
 :\>python \path\to\responder\main.py